vkhazin/devops-courseware/iac/intro.md

 # Infrastructure as Code \(IaC\)

+* Objectives & Motivation
-* Objectives, Motivation and Principles
+* Principles
 * Tools and approaches
 * Introduction to Terraform
 * Introduction to Ansible